GENIVI/rvi_core/doc/rvi_security.md

    arguments to the call.

 9. Provisioning service signs device public key<br>
+   The provisioning service checks that the token has not expired.<br>
+   The provisioning service checks that the token has not already been used.<br>
    The public key provided in step 8 is signed by the root private key.

 10. Provisioning service creates node certificates<br>